rastabda22/rastabda22/README.md

 - [x] Link to original media.
 - [x] Link for direct download.
 - [x] Allows enlarging the photo till 1:1 aspect.
-- [x] Exif metadata (including copyright info) can be replicated into all the reductions/thumbnails
+- [x] Installer can decide whether to replicate all Exif metadata (including copyright info) into all the reductions/thumbnails or not

 ### For Geotaggers